Jerusalem is the most important city in the world. Scripture shows that the region

-Gentiles will control the "holy city"—Jerusalem—for 42 months.
+Gentiles will control the “holy city”—Jerusalem—for 42 months.
 The book of Revelation describes a 42-month period leading up to the return of Christ.
-Two prophets of God will witness with great power during these three and one-half years, or 1,260 days (Revelation 11:3–15).
+Two prophets of God will witness with great power during these three-and-a-half years, or 1,260 days (Revelation 11:3–15).
 These two witnesses will contend with the forces of a revived Roman Empire, which will dominate the Middle East at that time.

 The Dome of the Rock, a mosque holy to Muslims, stands on the Temple Mount, where there is no Jewish temple.
-Yet many Jews, and some Christians, are expecting some kind of divine intervention that would make possible the building of a third temple on the Temple Mount.
+Yet many Jews, and some Christians, are expecting some kind of divine intervention to make possible the building of a third temple on the Temple Mount.